themphill/number_replacement_docs/README.md

 1 (555).444.3333
 ```

+The script will also match the format of each number it directly replaces.
+Numbers inserted by class or ID will default to the format `(555) 555-0001`.

+Format matching for number replacement can be disabled by setting the global variable `_st_format = false` before the script loads, causing the SourceTrak number to use the default format.

 ### Example 1

 This sample page demonstrates each instance where a number will be replaced.
 In the SourceTrak application, we've set our Phone Number Replacement options as follows: